 Just don’t expect to get the same gracefulness as that of their larger cousins—the shortened stems all but eliminate that lissome quality in favor of a somewhat congested appearance, at least to my eye.
 But with a lot of color condensed into a smaller package, perhaps they make up in impact what they lack in natural elegance.

 For taller plants, tried and true favorites include single white ‘Honorine Jobert,’ and silvery pink ‘September Charm.’
 Semi-double flowers are found on white ‘Whirlwind,’ soft pink ‘Queen Charlotte,’ and rosy-pink ‘Serenade’ and ‘Max Vogel’ In a Chicago Botanic Garden trial, both ‘Serenade’ and ‘Max Vogel’ bloomed for over 60 days, with the latter even blooming after the first frost.

-If you insist on a smaller plant, try one of these: ‘Wild Swan’ grows 1-2 feet, blooming white with a blue wash on the reverse of the petals—distinctive and attractive, this would be my choice.
+If you insist on a smaller plant, try one of these: ‘Wild Swan’ grows 1-2 feet, blooming white with a blue wash on the reverse of the petals—distinctive and attractive, this would be my choice--it better retains the elegant look of the larger varieties.
 Very long bloom time, even up to frost.
 The Curtain Call series displays a neat habit up to 18” high and as wide, flowering from late summer to early fall.
 Large single or semi-double 2” pink or white flowers adorn the Pretty Lady series, growing 12 to 18 inches tall depending on which of the 5 varieties you choose.